-The Children’s Code (or the Age Appropriate Design Code) contains 15 standards that online services need to follow.
-This ensures they are complying with the their obligations under data protection law to protect children’s data online.
+The Children’s code (or the Age appropriate design code) contains 15 standards that online services need to follow.
+This ensures they are complying with their obligations under data protection law to protect children’s data online.

 Online services covered by the code are wide ranging and include

 If children are likely to access your service, even if they are not your target audience or user, then you need to consider the Children’s code.

 The code applies to “information society services likely to be accessed by children”.
 The definition of an ISS is “any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services.”

 What this means in practice is that most for-profit online services are ISS, and therefore covered by the code.
 This includes:

 - search engines;

 - social media platforms;

 - online messaging or internet based voice telephony services;